 Gel food coloring is much more concentrated than liquid food coloring, so you can add less and still get the dark color you’re after!

-I always use the Americolor brand, which I purchase in big bottles from Amazon.
+I always use Americolor super black gel food coloring, which I purchase in big bottles from Amazon.

 When combining this small amount of black gel food coloring with my black cocoa buttercream, the result it amazing.